 Essential public liability for running an event

-Protects the organiser in the event of a claim for up to $20m;
+Protects the organiser and landowner in the event of a claim for up to $20m;

 Covers volunteers appointed to help run an event;

 Applies to all events registered with the Automobile and Motorcycle Association Ltd (AMA)